Plastic: Compounding

-Plastic is not sold as a pure unadulterated substance, but is instead mixed with various chemicals and other materials, which are collectively known as additives.
-These are added during the compounding stage and include substances such as stabilizers, plasticizers and dyes, which are intended to improve the lifespan, workability or appearance of the final item.
-In some cases, this can involve mixing different types of plastic together to form a polymer blend, such as high impact polystyrene.
+Plastic is not sold as a pure unadulterated substance but is instead mixed with various chemicals and other materials.
+These additives include substances such as stabilizers, plasticizers, and dyes, which are intended to improve the lifespan, workability, or appearance of the final item.
+In some cases, two types of polymers are combined to form a polymer blend, such as high impact polystyrene.
 Large companies may do their own compounding prior to production, but some producers have it done by a third party.
 Companies that specialize in this work are known as Compounders.

 The compounding of thermosetting plastic is relatively straightforward; as it remains liquid until it is cured into its final form.
 For thermosoftening materials, which are used to make the majority of products, it is necessary to melt the plastic in order to mix-in the additives.
 This involves heating it to anywhere between 150-320 C. Molten plastic is viscous and exhibits laminar flow, leading to poor mixing.
 Compounding is therefore done using extrusion equipment, which is able to supply the necessary heat and mixing to give a properly dispersed product.

 The concentrations of most additives are usually quite low, however high levels can be added to create Masterbatch products.
 The additives in these are concentrated but still properly dispersed in the host resin.
 Masterbatch granules can be mixed with cheaper bulk polymer and will release their additives during processing to give a homogeneous final product.
 This can be cheaper than working with a fully compounded material and is particularly common for the introduction of color.